The Ultimate Guide for Final Expense Life Insurance

 How Much Does Cremation Cost?

+Cremation services can cost anywhere between $2,000 to $7,000, depending on the funeral home and the type of funeral you choose to have.
+Direct cremation is usually cheaper, and cremation with a casket comes at an added cost.
+There are other factors involved depending on the type of cremation, as well as other services that can be added to the process.
 It’s completely possible to cremate a body, free of ceremony or burial.
 If this process is chosen, generally the family member will receive a burial urn with the ashes inside.
 This urn can further be customized or changed depending on the desired result.
 The same can also be done with a casket, further increasing costs.
 On average, urns can range from $100-$400, with rental caskets ranging anywhere from $35-$2,000, depending on the extravagance of each.
 If only cremating a body free of memorial/burial, this process is called direct cremation and generally averages out to between $2,000 to $5,000.
 Additional services such as a memorial/traditional ceremony further increase this cost to upwards of $7,000.
+If impartial to the result, one may also cremate for free and donate the body to science.
+If donated this way, researchers will utilize the body for scientific purposes, in which the body is then returned to its rightful family.
+Certain factors such as cause of death, disease, etc., can affect the validity of the body, in which researchers may deny this service.
+Ultimately, cremation free of ceremony/burial will produce the cheapest funeral cost.

-What's the best $10,000 Burial Insurance Plan?
+What's the Best $10,000 Burial Insurance Plan?

 Final Expense Insurance comes in a wide range of coverage options, generally beginning at $2,000 and capping out at $50,000, although this may vary.
 Now, you might be thinking, why would I need ANOTHER plan?
 I already have one.
 Well, Final Expense Insurance can exist within an extremely low monthly premium.
 For example, a 67-year-old woman, at 5’4, 160 lbs., would be able to claim a $10,000 plan for as little as $45 a month.
 Which, regardless of circumstances, will remain at this fixed rate for the remainder of said person’s lifetime.
 If say, a woman of similar stature participated in a $10,000 policy, as stated above, for just 5 years, they wouldn’t have paid for even half of the $10,000 amount whilst still being entitled to their coverage amount, regardless of intent.